 Going back to automake-1.11.5 or automake-1.10.3 solved the issue.

 PD: I found this solution on an Archlinux forum, so this is not only Gentoo dependant.

-#2 Updated by blino almost 2 years ago
+#2 Updated by blino about 2 years ago

 - File lighttpd-1.4.29-automake-1.12.patch added

 - Status changed from New to Patch Pending